Crunch-io/webdocs/crunch/crunch_browsing.md

 audience: all
 ---

 When you open a dataset, the card summary view of the dataset will load.
-If you are in another view, you can return to card view by clicking the far left icon in the view control at the top of the page:
+If you are in another view, you can return to card view by clicking browse icon in the view control at the top of the page:

 ![](images/ViewToggle.png)

-Card view displays top-line summaries of each variable in a series of cards.
+In this view you can browse top-line summaries of each variable in a series of cards.
 Each card represents a single variable — the number of cards you can see at a time will vary based on the card widths and the width of your display.

 ![](images/Browse.png)